 Because people don’t know of your name, it becomes a challenge to validate your app in the market.
 You will need to introduce yourself a bit before expecting people to trust you and download your app.
 Like Steve mentioned, you will need to get yourself a registered company under whose name your app would get published.

-You need set aside a considerable budget
+You need to set aside a considerable budget

 When you go solo, you will also have a lot of upfront costs that working with a publisher might not have resulted in.
 You would either spend time learning different aspects like graphic designing, UX, digital marketing, etc, for your game or look for professionals to do it for you.
 Similarly, even bagging a few media features might cost you an amount because you aren’t a known name in the industry.
+Besides, you become responsible also for testing and quality control, which also means extra costs.
+The budget for testing and QA ranges from $5 to $20K depending on the complexity of the game and the duration of testing.

 Media distribution becomes difficult

-Continuing on the point above, an indie developer finds it really hard to get media mentions for his game.
+Continuing on the point above, an indie developer finds it really hard to get media mentions for their game.
 The popular media websites pick up on what’s trending in the industry or have advertorials lined up with the publishers.
 It gets hard to find the right person to review your app or feature it in sync with your marketing deadlines.

 So would you choose to be indie or go with a publisher?